Birthday

 Rainbow Party Goody / Loot Bag ideas

-Solid color bags in all the colors of the rainbow - tie a pretty rainbow ribbon on the top.
+Buy Solid color bags in rainbow colors - tie a pretty rainbow ribbon on the top.

-Small black pot or container to represent the pot of gold at the end of the rainbow.
+A small black box or pot to represent the pot of gold at the end of the rainbow.